mckelvey/base/README.md

 Base is my basic setup for either a static site or a small node+express site and includes all the development goodies I use most frequently.
-At present, this is bootstrap, React, jQuery and lodash.
+At present, this is Bootstrap, React, jQuery and lodash.

 To adapt the setup to the particular need, I typically just delete the items needed.
-For instance, if I don’t need the bootstrap js, then I can often also delete jQuery and I‘ll show that adaptation in the guide below.
+For instance, if I don’t need the bootstrap js, then I can often also delete jQuery and I’ll show that adaptation in the guide below.

 ## Installation